 1:1 Point Transfers

 Your points can be worth even more than the travel redemption bonus by transferring your points to Chase transfer partners and booking award travel directly from your loyalty account.

 Some of the best partners include United Airlines, Southwest, Emirates, and British Airways.

-Are You Ready to Get the Chase Freedom?
+Are You Ready to Get the Chase Freedom Flex?

-There are many reasons to get the Chase Freedom.
+There are many reasons to get The Chase Freedom Flex℠.
 For some people, this is their only credit card and they redeem the points for cash rewards.
-Others only use this card for the 5% bonus categories but use their other Chase card to earn 2 or 3x Ultimate Rewards points on other purchases.
-As long as you have a 670 credit score and not too many new credit cards, this is an easy credit card to get.
+Others only use this card for the 5% bonus categories but use their other Chase card to earn points on other purchases.
+As long as you have a 670 credit score and not too many new credit cards, this card may be yours.